Understand the process of blood collection and the preparation of blood components and plasma derivatives.

 COLLECTION OF BLOOD AND PREPARATION OF BLOOD COMPONENTS

 The cornerstone of a safe blood supply is the volunteer blood donor who is motivated by altruism.
 In the past, the use of paid donors was associated with increased levels of transfusion-transmitted hepatitis.
 Concerns remain about the impact of significant financial incentives on the frank disclosure of health problems or high-risk behaviors that might disqualify a potential blood donor.
 In the United States, virtually all of the blood is collected from volunteer donors.
 Regional blood centers collect and distribute more than 90% of the US blood supply while hospital blood banks collect the remainder.
-The Food and Drug Administration (FDA) Center for Biologics Evaluation and Research regulates all aspects of blood collection and processing, but most blood ...
+The Food and Drug Administration (FDA) Center for Biologics Evaluation and Research regulates all aspects of blood collection and processing, but ...